LukeShortCloud/rootpages/markdown/nosql.md

   * GossipingPropertyFileSnitch = Cluster based on the datacenter and rack location.
 Recommended for a multidatacenter cluster.
   * Ec2Snitch = Cluster based on Amazon EC2 regions and compute availability zones.
   * Ec2MultiRegionSnitch = Allows multiple Amazon EC2 regions to be used via public floating IPs.
-  * RackInferringSnitch = Similar to GossipingPropertyFileSnitch except that the datacenter is automatically determined by the 2nd octect of the IP and the rack is determined by the 3rd.
+  * RackInferringSnitch = Similar to GossipingPropertyFileSnitch except that the datacenter is automatically determined by the 2nd octet of the IP and the rack is determined by the 3rd.
   * GoogleCloudSnitch = Cluster based on the Google Cloud Platform's regions and compute availability zones.
   * CloudstackSnitch = Integrate with the Apache Cloudstack.
 * seed_provider = The IP addresses of Cassandra servers in other datacenters to replicate to.
 At least one node should be a seed provider in every datacenter.
 Not all nodes should be seed providers due to that leading to performance issues.